-The Tiger Walk at Auburn University is one of the most imitated traditions in college sports.
+The Tiger Walk at Auburn University is one of the most imitated traditions in all of college sports.

-The most famous Tiger Walk may have taken place on Dec.
-2, 1989, the day Auburn welcomed Alabama to campus for the first time ever (previously, the Auburn-Alabama series had only been played at Legion Field in Birmingham.
+The most famous Tiger Walk took place on December 2, 1989, the day Auburn welcomed Alabama to campus for the first time ever.
+Previously, the Auburn-Alabama series had only been played at Legion Field in Birmingham.

 that "the height of emotion [the Tiger Walk] reached in 1989 will be a watermark for years to come."